 Teeling Whiskey Distillery

 It’s probably no surprise to our frequent readers that a distillery lands the top spot.
 Though not one of the usual suspects, the Teeling Distillery is a great tour and definitely worth going to.
 They are a bit newer, and the first distillery to bring whiskey production back to Dublin in 125 years!!
-It’s a family run business, which showed when my tour was taken over by John Teeling himself.
+It’s a family-run business, which showed when my tour was taken over by John Teeling himself.
+The personal nature of this tour made it one of my favorite sights in Dublin.

 A classic and probably what most people associate with Dublin.
 The Guinness Storehouse is an institution and even appreciated by those who aren’t ardent alcohol drinkers.
-The basic tour is self guided, and I’d recommend to most people since you can go at your own pace.
+The basic tour is self-guided, and I’d recommend it to most people since you can go at your own pace.
 Don’t forget to get a drink at the bar at the top level for some fantastic views.

 Saint Stephen’s Green